amaccarini/arcade/README.md

 # Arcade: a UBEM tool powered by AI

 ## Overview
-**Arcade** is an Urban Building Energy Modeling (UBEM) tool developed as an add-on extension for Blender.
+**Arcade** is an Urban Building Energy Modeling (UBEM) tool developed as a Python add-on extension for Blender.
 It leverages 3D visualization of building geometries and an AI-powered image detection module to extract key building attributes that are often unavailable, such as building height and construction age.
 Arcade’s primary purpose is to generate hourly heating and cooling demand data for urban areas, supporting the design and optimization of efficient district heating and cooling systems.

 ---